 Rain Barrel Program

-, proper grading of your property, maintenance of gutters and swales, and extension of downspouts away from your foundation, rain barrels can be a part of your own personal "storm water master plan" and can help prevent flooding - of your own property and your neighborhood.
+Along with rain gardens, proper grading of your property, maintenance of gutters and swales and extension of downspouts away from your foundation, rain barrels can be a part of your own personal "stormwater master plan" and can help prevent flooding of your own property and your neighborhood.

 - They slow down the speed with which water seeps into the ground around your foundation (even if the barrel overflows).

 - They decrease the need for you to run your hose.

 The Metropolitan Water Reclamation District of Greater Chicago (MWRD) offers rain barrels for sale.
 Residents can get a 55-gallon capacity frost-proof, durable plastic resin rain barrel directly from MWRD for $47.
 MWRD will deliver rain barrels directly to the resident's property, along with the necessary connection hardware; delivery can take several weeks.
 Installation is the responsibility of the resident.

 Find the perfect spot

 - Choose a downspout that's close to the plants and garden you water